gramineproject/graphene/README.md

       SGX=1 ./python.manifest.sgx scripts/helloworld.py

-(3) Running your own binary in Graphene (not a production level setup)
+(3) Running your own binary in Graphene (not a production-level setup)

-    - A general outline of the steps needed is as follows:
+    - A general outline of the required steps:

     1) cd into `LibOS/shim/test/apps/`
     2) create a new directory for your application